 This condo building is almost completed with the exception of a few minor landscaping punch list items.
 As I stated before, I drove past this building and made a mental note to head back some day and take a gander with my camera.
 I knew that I would eventually write a blog entry, so it made sense.

-and it shows.
+The condo complex was designed by Kanner Architects, a well known firm of 20, located in Santa Monica, CA. They are familiar with condo design and it shows.
 They are known for certain project types with colorful a exterior and a softer, more neutral interior.
 Apparently the starting price, which might be subject to change in this economy, is $529,000.
 That's actually not too bad for LA.
 The only unfortunate part is the site - it's almost underneath the 405 freeway.
 We'll see how these sell off...

 It's definitely a well done condo building.
 Have yet to see any floor plans...